 - Ensure you have a QR code on the battery casing to act as a unique identifier and will link to the battery passport.
 This will require slight changes to product design and production processes if a QR code is not already present, so again, it is best to start planning for these operational changes early in order to avoid mistakes and disruption.

 - Choose a system to act as the data storage and distribution medium, which is reliable and scalable.
 More information will need to be included in the battery passport over time which will need to be selectively shared with members of the value chain.
 Therefore choosing a system which can adapt to the evolving requirements is key.
 Decentralisation is one of the most promising ways in which this can be achieved.

 Future of battery passports

-The Battery Regulation Amendment is still in the proposal phase, and there will be many other associated acts to outline the specific requirements mentioned in this regulation.
-This means that while we have a good idea of the future for battery passports, the exact roadmap is not yet certain.
+The Battery Regulation Amendment will still have many other associated acts to outline the specific requirements mentioned in this regulation.
+This means that while we have a good idea of the future for battery passports, some of the exact requirements are not yet certain.
 Areas of development for battery passports will likely include:

 The granularity and reliability of data in battery passports

 It is clear that each battery needs a unique identifier and product passport, but it is not yet clear if the other information that needs to be provided under the Battery Regulation update must be product-specific.
 For example, a carbon footprint calculation tool will be provided by the EU Commission, but this will be based on shared data sources and averages i.e. using estimates to calculate the carbon footprint for that batch, but not necessarily reflect the impact of the specific material flows and operations conducted for each battery.
 The granularity and reliability of the impact data being gathered and shared still need to be clearly defined and will likely increase over time.

 The Battery Regulation Amendment also requires a great many other sustainability criteria to be met by batteries entering the EU market.
 How this information is shared remains to be determined, but battery passports are a logical choice as the medium to share more information over time.